 Pittsburgh Penguins — Longest Active NHL Sellout Streak

 In 2007, the Penguins were a stumbling franchise that was poised to leave Pittsburgh.
 Then they moved out of their crumbling stadium and began building a new facility that’s now widely considered one of the best in hockey.
 They also hired a new team president and presented to fans a new crop of stars headed by Sidney Crosby, who has gone on to become the greatest forward of the modern era.
-The fans got on board when times were tough, and they continue to fill the stadium now that it’s easy to be a Penguins fan: Last season, Pittsburgh became the first team in nearly two decades to win back-to-back Stanley Cups.
+The fans got on board when times were tough, and they continue to fill the stadium now that it’s easy to be a Penguins fan: Pittsburgh became the first team in nearly two decades to win back-to-back Stanley Cups in 2016 and 2017.

 Pittsburgh Penguins — Longest NHL Sellout Streak of All Time